alexandrebobkov/CanadianPayroll/docs/source/2_compliance.rst

     - the administration of provisions related to Wage Loss plans
     - the administration of provisions regarding Job Creation programs

-Employment and Social Development Canada’s Employment Insurance program provides temporary financial assistance for unemployed Canadians while they look for work or upgrade their skills.
+  - Employment and Social Development Canada’s Employment Insurance program provides temporary financial assistance for unemployed Canadians while they look for work or upgrade their skills.

-Service Canada serves as the government’s operational arm while Employment and Social Development Canada operates as the policy-making body.
+  - Service Canada serves as the government’s operational arm while Employment and Social Development Canada operates as the policy-making body.

-Service Canada is responsible for: o the issuance of Social Insurance Numbers (SIN) and the protection and security of SIN information o the delivery of services to employers, including Record of Employment on the Web
+  - Service Canada is responsible for:
+    - the issuance of Social Insurance Numbers (SIN) and the protection and security of SIN information o the delivery of services to employers, including Record of Employment on the Web